hannah-birch/hannah-birch.github.io/_posts/2013-09-26-map-of-public-art-in-seattle.md

 ---
 layout: post
 date: 2013-09-26
+title: 10 great pieces of public art in Seattle
 outlet: The Seattle Times
 summary: "I built an interactive map of nearly 400 pieces of public art around Seattle.
 This was packaged with a Seattle Times art critic’s top picks for public artwork in the city."
 category: Interactive map